IT4Change/web-of-trust-prototype/README.md

 - **Vote**: one per user per assumption (`green | yellow | red`)

 ## Identity
 Each browser generates a keypair-derived DID on first run.
-Identity and the last document ID are stored in `localStorage` (`narriIdentity`, `narriDocId`).
+Identity and the last document ID are stored in `localStorage` (`narrativeIdentity`, `narrativeDocId`).
 Reset clears them and starts a fresh document.

 ## License
 MIT